 Over the past eight years, the event has raised thousands to help the hospital, as well as other community causes.

 Schneiderat said as a multi-cultural event, Oktoberfest is reason to celebrate.

-In addition to lots of oompa music with The Beer Barrels from Vancouver, the AVC Edelweiss Dancers will provide a taste of traditional Bavarian dancing to this year’s event.
-The popular local band Uncorked will provide classic rock and pop music to close out the evening.
+In addition to lots of oompa music with The Beer Barrels from Vancouver, the AVC Edelweiss Dancers provided a taste of traditional Bavarian dancing.
+The popular local band Uncorked offered classic rock and pop music to close out the evening.